 For this client, getting a repeatable, reliable result time after time drove the decision to switch to induction heating.
 When compared to other heating methods for shrink fitting, induction's benefits include its speed along with its localized, repeatable, non-contact heating.
 Induction is also energy efficient, as it heats the part, not the atmosphere around the part.
 Finally, it's easily integrated into production lines due to its modest size, especially when you consider that the workhead can be placed away from the system itself.

 THE LAB at Ambrell has a significant amount of experience with induction shrink fitting applications.
-Visit our induction shrink fitting page to get a sampling of additional shrink fitting applications assessed by THE LAB.
+Get a sampling of additional shrink fitting applications assessed by THE LAB.
 And, to learn more about free application testing, visit our page on THE LAB or contact us today to get the process started.
 There, you can also learn more about our recently introduced "Virtual Lab Service."